CONCEPT/CHOREOGRAPHY: Stephen Mills | MUSIC: Steve Reich, Evelyn Glennie, Michael Gordon, Arvo Pärt and Philip Glass

 The Light / The Holocaust & Humanity Project YouTube Channel houses several videos surrounding this full-length contemporary ballet and community-wide educational initiative including Artistic Director Stephen Mills' TEDxSMU 2010 speech on Light / The Holocaust & Humanity Project.

 In 2005, Light / The Holocaust and Humanity Project was featured in KLRU's "Arts In Context: Ballet Austin's Light / The Holocaust and Humanity Project," which won a Emmy Award.
-In 2012, KLRU won a second Emmy Award for its documentary "Producing Light," both of which can be viewed below and on the YouTube channel.
+In 2012, KLRU won a second Emmy Award for its documentary "Producing Light," which can be viewed here.